sebastinez/radicle-link/docs/rfc/0000-noise.md

-Recently, the [ipfs-embed] project has released an experimental implementation of [Noise transport security for QUIC][quinn-noise], and registered a [QUIC version range][QUIC-version].
+Recently, the [ipfs-embed] project has released an experimental implementation of [Noise transport security for QUIC][quinn-noise], and registered a [QUIC version range][QUIC-versions].
 Due to the similarities in purpose and implementation, this implementation would be usable as-is for `radicle-link`.